 Time to solve 45 minutes.

-Frankly speaking, you may not need so much time if you start imagining the possible moves strategically.
-Strategy and reasoning can help you solve the riddle quickly.
+Frankly, you may not need so much time if you imagine the likely moves strategically.
+Strategy and reasoning should help you solve the riddle quick.

 Conclusion 1: At one stage, I must expose the bottom-most disc 15 as a single disc in square A and transfer it to the vacant square F.

 This is like going straight to the heart of the problem.
-Yes, without doing this, the riddle cannot be solved at all.
-Isn't it?
+Without doing this, the riddle cannot be solved at all.

-I remember this MUST-DO GOAL and go ahead planning how to achieve the goal.
-So I MUST UNDERSTAND MORE ABOUT HOW TO EXPOSE AN INTERMEDIATE DISC.
+To achieve the goal, I MUST UNDERSTAND MORE ABOUT HOW TO EXPOSE AN INTERMEDIATE DISC.